 As you can see, no matter how good your webperson is, there is no way they will ever communicate as well as even the worst salesperson.
 In this format they are very unlikely to make any difference to the company profits at all.
 In fact all we have learnt is that a website works better when it operates in exactly the same way as every other website and does not look too flashy.

-Well let's look on the bright side.
-Our webperson does not eat anything, take a break or distribute expensive bits of paper.
-Also he can carry every piece of information the company has ever produced and make it instantly available to everyone in the world via a simple text search.
-The webperson might not be any good at selling but they are certainly cheap; and the problem of the little guy in the corner of your office who knew everything but was never very keen to tell anyone, has completely gone.
+Well, let's look on the bright side.
+Our web person does not eat anything, take a break or distribute expensive bits of paper.
+Also, he can carry every piece of information the company has ever produced and made it instantly available to everyone in the world via a simple text search.
+The webperson might not be any good at selling but they are certainly cheap; and the problem of the little guy in the corner of your office who knew everything but was never very keen to tell anyone has completely gone.

 To summarise, websites are crap but cheap.
 They should be used valuable knowledge base that distributes information more cheaply than you are doing at present or allows you to supply additional information that was not previously cost effective.

 Our goal is still to make our web person more effective than it human equivalent and there are lots of ways we might achieve this.

 If our web person could speak he would attract people when they walked into the room by telling them about the benefits his products provide and suggesting the visitors click a certain button to find out more.
 Research has shown that sound can greatly improve the power of software to communicate and by adding it to a website we can almost achieve the level of a lecture or presentation from your top sales person, running 24 hours a day, 7 days a week.

 Unfortunately, online presentations are not always very good.
 It is too easy for visitors to leave the web room and speed of the presentation will only ever hit exactly the right level for about 10% of the viewers.